Stewarding the place where Sudbury residents come together to work, play and learn.

 The report also accounts for increases in utilities, capital maintenance and repairs, as well as services and goods increases.
 The growth rates accounted for are higher than what is typically forecasted by the administration.

 The report assumes that the Town will charge a membership fee to use the Park and Recreation portions of the facility.
 Currently the Town has a membership fee for the pool and utilizes other revenue mechanisms, including user fees and the tax levy for other costs.

 The report reflects a 90% cost recovery, this means that the facility will have revenues that are 90% of its expenditures.
 Currently, a portion of the Park and Recreation and the Senior Center are paid through the tax levy.
 The report also shows the total cost recovery decreases from year 1 to year 6.
 This assumes that the Town would not increase the membership fees to match the increase in expenditures.
 In other accounts that are based on user fees, the Town strives to increase the membership fees each year to reflect the increase in expenditures.
 This is good practice and helps avoid large increases in single years.

 The report also has the Town performing functions such as the sale of concessions, running one hundred birthday parties a year, running a fitness center and implementing drop in childcare.
 These are all good revenue building programs, but the Town would need to vet each of these ideas and determine the manpower needed to properly manage them before committing to them.

 The report also supplies a cost estimate for the construction of the proposed facility.

-The total cost of the project including design costs, construction costs, fees and contingencies is $32,770,340.
-The contingency is almost $3,000,000.
-These costs could change significantly as the project progresses further into the design process and when the project is publically bid.
+The total cost of the project including design costs, construction costs, fees and contingencies was $32,770,340.
+The contingency was almost $3,000,000.
+These costs could have change significantly as the project progressed further into the design process and when the project is publicly bid.
 Massachusetts General Laws require all municipal projects to undergo a competitive procurement process, and includes the use of prevailing wage for workers.